-As the application is at outline stage, energy modelling will be completed as the design develops, providing further detail on the specific proportion of renewable technologies that have been considered for this site.
-The strategy the proposed development will use to achieve the Interim FHS will be provided at reserved matters stage.
+As the application is at outline stage, energy modelling will be completed as the design develops, providing further detail on the specific proportion of renewable technologies to be provided for this site.

 3.6.2 Climate Change Adaptation

 The ensure the proposed development is resilient to the effects of climate change it will incorporate a number of key design measures in response to the climate predictions set out in the UKCP18 projections.